 ‘But I don’t want to.’

 ‘C’mon, Tess, leave her alone will ya!’
 Taïga looks gratefully at Tyler who wipes his forehead with a paint smeared hand.
 ‘She can keep watch!’

-Jayler drops everything and spins around.
+Jayler spins around, dropping everything.
 ‘THE COPS!
 RUN!’

-Tess is not as fast as the others with her fancy designer boots.
+Jaylers words snap her into action and she follows him, looking over her shoulder at Tess coming running behind.
+But the Mayor’s daughter is not as fast as the others with her fancy designer boots.
 ‘Taïga!
 Wait!’

 ‘Am I under arrest?’